fengyunzaidushi/awesome-github-repos/data.md

 *   [mealie-recipes/mealie](https://github.com/mealie-recipes/mealie) - Mealie is a self hosted recipe manager and meal planner with a RestAPI backend and a reactive frontend application built in Vue for a pleasant user experience for the whole family.
 Easily add recipes into your database by providing the url and mealie will automatically import the relevant data or add a family recipe with the UI editor

-*   [opendatalab/MinerU](https://github.com/opendatalab/MinerU) - Transforms complex documents like PDFs into LLM-ready markdown/JSON for your Agent workflows.
+*   [opendatalab/MinerU](https://github.com/opendatalab/MinerU) - Transforms complex documents like PDFs into LLM-ready markdown/JSON for your Agentic workflows.

 *   [g1879/DrissionPage](https://github.com/g1879/DrissionPage) - Python based web automation tool.
 Powerful and elegant.